erwincoumans/tiny-differentiable-simulator/README.md

 # Tiny Differentiable Simulator

-Tiny Differentiable Simulator is a header-only C++ physics library with zero dependencies.
+Tiny Differentiable Simulator is a header-only C++ (and CUDA) physics library with zero dependencies.

 It currently implements various rigid-body dynamics algorithms, including forward and inverse dynamics, as well as contact models based on impulse-level LCP and force-based nonlinear spring-dampers.
 Actuator models for motors, servos, and Series-Elastic Actuator (SEA) dynamics are implemented.